lucylufei/CPEN513-assn1/README.md

 ![img](gui.png)

 The program can be configured using settings.py to adjust various parameters.
 For example, there is an option to use the closest cell connected to the appropriate source for the A-Star algorithm rather than the actual source.
+The algorithm to be used (Lee-Moore or A*) is also selected in the `settings.py` file.

 Table 2 outlines the contents of each Python file.